Make it stand out.

 GYOPO/KSP Korean American Young Adult Fiction Panel

-At the event, our reading group was able to talk to David about his writing process, intentions, and so much more.
+At the event, our reading group had the opportunity to discuss David's writing process, intentions, and so much more with him.
 It was inspiring to hear from authors of color who have created protagonists of color.
-We gained insight on the ever-changing meaning of “Korean-ness”, prejudice in Hollywood, and the creative writing process.
+We gained insight into the ever-changing meaning of “Korean-ness,” prejudice in Hollywood, and the creative writing process.

-Special thanks to Gyopo, California Humanities and the Korean American Community Fund, San Francisco for sponsoring this amazing program.
+Special thanks to Gyopo, California Humanities, and the Korean American Community Fund of San Francisco for sponsoring this amazing program.

 David Yoon